Meghan McCain bashes 'child' Trump after report WH wanted USS McCain moved; president says he was unaware

 "Please confirm #3 will be satisfied," an official reportedly wrote, according to the Journal.

-Trump denied knowing the White House ordered the naval vessel named to honor his political nemesis, tweeting that he was. "not informed about anything having to do with the Navy Ship USS John S. McCain during my recent visit to Japan."
+Trump denied knowing the White House ordered the naval vessel named to honor his political nemesis, tweeting that he was "not informed about anything having to do with the Navy Ship USS John S. McCain during my recent visit to Japan."

 But before the president had been able to send his tweet, McCain had fired off one of her own.